-The provisions set out in this policy are considered when selecting and drafting scenarios for the purposes of calculating capital requirements emanating from ML/TF risks.
+The provisions set out in this policy should be considered when selecting and drafting scenarios for the purposes of calculating capital requirements emanating from ML/TF risks.

-In case operational losses are expected to influence cash flows, their impact on the liquidity stress tests and on the different liquidity matrices are evaluated by Risk Strategy.
+In case operational losses are expected to influence cash flows, their impact on the liquidity stress tests and on the different liquidity matrices will be evaluated by Risk Strategy.